As a student of Western lierature, I am always interested in frinding Biblical references in modern works.

 Carlo, however, seemed destined to be a writer rather than a priest.
 He worked as a journalist, wrote political tracts, penned several plays and later began to translate French fairy tales into Italian.

-Until 1875 Collodi, who was sometimes witty and versatile writer, contributed to newspapers.
+Until 1875 Collodi, who was a witty and versatile writer, contributed to newspapers.
 He also wrote novels and theatrical dramas.

 He published a satirical newspaper which was censored and shut down by one government, then restarted by him when the political scene in his country changed several years later.
 None of his early work was considered to be especially outstanding or memorable.